 Basic Beekeeping Course

 Being a beekeeper is not just a hobby but is a craft that allows you to join a long line of beekeepers going back thousands of years.
-It is an activity that is suitable for both young and old; a relaxing pastime to relieve the stress of work, something to take up in retirement, something to do together as a family, a topic that provides a lifetime of learning, and a great way to make new friends.
+It is an activity that provides a lifetime of learning, and a great way to make new friends.

 Our Basic Beekeeping course teaches everything you need to know to get started in beekeeping.
 It covers the knowledge and activities of the BBKA Basic Syllabus and so acts as a solid foundation upon which to build towards attempting the BBKA Basic Certificate once you have gained suitable practical experience of keeping your own bees.